 And they did that.
 They weren’t supposed to do that.
 Initially, the plan was there’s going to be a new regional water supply developed.
 It was a bit behind schedule.
 They came off the Detroit water.
 They’ve plugged into the local water supply, which was really not very good quality.

-And what happens was the levels of service went down, the cost went down and that set of transactions over few years and the hidden risks started coming up.
+And what happens was, the levels of service went down, the cost went down and that set of transactions over a few years and the hidden risks started coming up.

 And so then the next slide here shows what happened.
 So what happened was they have lead service lines and the water that they were taking from the Flint River was pretty acidic.
 For whatever reason, they didn’t neutralize it or not enough.

 The lead was released into the water supply.
 People of a pretty low socio-economic status, we’ll actually a lot of people in the town ended up, particularly children, with lead poisoning, well above recommended safety levels.

 And what happened from this “level of service-risk-cost” diagram, is we drop the level of service down; we drop the dollars down and suddenly the risk pops up above the threshold of safety and trust.

-So they have this big safety issue and a lost trust.
+So they have this big safety issue and lost trust.
 And the risk was really apparent.
-The cost is going to be well past ten times more; might be a hundred times more of the money that was saved over a few years with the change of water supply.
+The cost is going to be well past ten times more; it might be a hundred times more of the money that was saved over a few years with the change of water supply.